Does drinking alcohol affect your fertility?

 Does alcohol affect sperm?

-Can alcohol effect my health when pregnant?
+Can alcohol affect my health when pregnant?

 So, if you’re planning to get pregnant in the next three to six months, try to make healthy lifestyle choices where possible.
 As well as avoiding alcohol, this might include moving more and eating a balanced diet.
 You might also speak to your doctor about managing any ongoing health conditions you have.